Aka Manah

 Aka Manah is the Avestan language name for the Zoroastrian daeva "Evil Mind", "Evil Purpose", "Evil Thinking", or "Evil Intention".
-Aka Manah is the demon of sensual desire that was sent by Ahriman to seduce the prophet Zoroaster.
+Aka Manah also known as Akoman in Middle Persian and Akvan in New Persian, represents the malevolent force of sensual desire that was sent by Ahriman to seduce the prophet Zoroaster.
 His eternal opponent is Vohu Manah.
 Aka Manah is the hypostatic abstraction of accusative akem manah (akәm manah), "manah made evil".
 The objectification of this malign influence is the demon Aka/Akem Manah, who appears in later texts as Middle Persian Akoman and New Persian Akvan.

 In scripture

 In the Gathas

 The concept of akem manah is already attested in the Gathas, the oldest texts of Zoroastrianism and believed to have been composed by Zoroaster himself.

 In two of the three instances where the term is used in these ancient texts, akem manah is an attribute of humans.
 In Yasna 33.4, the poet promises to counter his own "disobedience and aka manah" through worship.
 In Yasna 47.5, aka manah is the motivation (the state of mind) that causes deceitful actions.
 In the third instance where the term appears, Akem Manah is a property of the daevas, entities that in later Zoroastrianism are demons but in the Gathas are gods that are to be rejected.
 There, in Yasna 32.3, the daevas are identified as the offspring, not of angra mainyu, but of akem manah.

 Related to, but not entirely equivalent to akem manah, are other terms that express similar ideas.
 The first is aka mainyu "evil spirit" or "evil instrument," which in the Gathas is contrasted with spenta mainyu "bounteous spirit," the instrument through which Ahura Mazda realized ("with his thought") creation.
 The other term is angra mainyu "destructive spirit," which in Zoroastrian tradition is the epitome of evil, but in the Gathas is the other absolute antitheses of spenta mainyu.

 Gathic akem manah may also be equated with acishtem manah "worst thinking," which reflects the later Zoroastrian opposition between akem manah and vohu manah, "good purpose."
 In Yasna 32.13, the abode of the wicked is acishtem manah.